SoftInstigate/restheart-website/learn/configuration-file.md

 ## Configuration options ##

-__Note__: The following options are only available starting from RESTHeart version `3.6.0`.
+__Note__: The following options are fully available from RESTHeart [version 3.7.0](https://github.com/SoftInstigate/restheart/releases/tag/3.7.0).

 ### Properties files ###

-Starting from RESTHeart `3.6.0` it is possibile to pass an optional [properties file](https://docs.oracle.com/javase/tutorial/essential/environment/properties.html) as a startup parameter or via a environment variable:
+Starting from RESTHeart `3.7.0` it is possibile to pass an optional [properties file](https://docs.oracle.com/javase/tutorial/essential/environment/properties.html) as a startup parameter or via a environment variable:

 For example, the `dev.properties` file in `etc/` folder contains the following properties: